 The McKinney Prize

-Each competitor must present a three to five minute version of the speech at the preliminary round.
+Each competitor must present in the preliminary round.
 Each judge will assign a score for each competitor's presentation.
 The two competitors in each class with the highest total scores will advance to the final round of the competition.

 Competitors will be judged by class year.
 Each competitor will present a five to eight minute persuasive speech.
 Each judge will assign a score for each competitor's presentation.
 The student in each class with the highest total score will be determined to be the McKinney Prize recipient for that class.